 Summer VPK Options

-As we approach the summer months ahead, families have several options to continue their child’s learning, growth and development.
+Families have several options to continue their child’s learning, growth and development during the summer.
 Families can apply for the Summer VPK program or a VPK Reenrollment online through the Office of Early Learning’s Family Portal.
 Families may also contact their local Early Learning Coalition for assistance with completing the application and for information on additional summer options.

 1. Reenrollment into Summer VPK